 Module 3.
 Recognize and explain many useful relations in 3D geometry and projective geometry and understand how they can be incorporated in deep neural networks.

-Module 3.
 3D geometry and projective geometry are essential aspects of real world perception for autonomous systems.
 In this module we will review results from projective geometry, such as plane-to-plane correspondence, epipolar, and oriented epipolar geometry, absolute pose estimation and more.
 We will put particular emphasis on how distances and errors are best defined, given geometry and probability theory.
 This is an important consideration when integrating geometric estimation in deep neural networks, and we will also look at how geometric optimization layers can be defined.
-We will also look at practical implications of the introduced theory for situations such as: learning to estimate absolute pose, and learning to perceive depth and 3D structure from video.
+We will also look at practical implications of the introduced theory for situations such as: learning to estimate absolute pose and learning to perceive depth and 3D structure from video.

 Module 1: Lecture slides; original papers by Hyvärinen, Gutmann, Hinton, Ng, Zeiler.